 What is a Remote Client?

-This is the PC from which you want to connect to.
+It is the PC from which you want to connect to.
 This is basically another computer located in a remote location from which you will connect to the remote host PC.
 This is free of problems or issues.
 This can be any computer like Windows 10 Home Premium or Windows 7 Ultimate.

 How to Enable Remote Desktop Settings in Windows 10, 8.1 or 8?